xerial/sbt-pack/README.md

 sbt-pack plugin
 ========

-A sbt plugin for creating distributable Scala packages that include dependent jars and launch scripts.
+An sbt plugin for creating distributable Scala packages that include dependent jars and launch scripts.

 ### Features